Understanding biology's

 Mechanistic interpretability explorations

-Interactive atlas modules for sparse autoencoder (SAE) feature analysis across Geneformer and scGPT.
+Interactive atlas modules for sparse autoencoder (SAE) feature analysis across Geneformer, scGPT, and Novae.

 Atlas Module